 Appropriate site selection is one of the best ways you can tap into the market you want to reach.
 Furthermore, being clever about the location is one of the best ways you can avoid cannibalizing the market, something which remains a threat to the world's biggest franchises.

 Many franchisors make the mistake of partnering with a construction company who, although experienced, is not experienced at constructing sites for franchises.
 A construction team with no experience with franchises will likely struggle to follow your specific requirements.

 There are many construction companies who specialize in building sites for franchises and, as a result, are accustomed to working within time and budget constraints and following detailed compliance regulations.

 Establish a Time Frame and Stick to It

 To avoid going catastrophically over-budget, lay out a time frame in which you want to complete the project.
 Create milestones you expect to reach by certain dates.
-Synuma supplies software that makes sure you are sticking to these deadlines and sends notifications and status reports to keep you up to speed.
+Synuma supplies software for franchise operations that makes sure you are sticking to these deadlines and sends notifications and status reports to keep you up to speed.